-Not only are the carbs in avocado low but they contain a wide variety of vitamins and minerals.
+Not only are the carbs in avocado low but they contain a wide variety of vitamins and minerals essential for well being.

 Only Two Carbs In Avocado per 100 Gram

-With only two “net” grams of carbs in avocado per 100gram, the fat content is also high at 15g.
-Making it perfect for LCHF (low-carb, high-fat) diets.
+With only two “net” grams of carbs in avocado per 100gram and a high-fat content of 15g, they’re perfect for LCHF (low-carb, high-fat) keto diets.

 Avocado Facts and Nutritional Information:

 - Avocados are loaded with dietary fibre (up to 28% of your recommended daily intake per 100g).

 - Fibre makes up a good part of an avocados carbohydrate content.